alechenninger/blog/posts/stay_calm_stop_mocking.md

 What we're discussing here so far is actually closer to a [{fake}](https://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs) than a {stub}.
-A fake is a reimplementation of some interface suitable for testing.
+A fake is a complete reimplementation of some interface suitable for testing.
 As we've described, fakes are often very useful, and deserve a priority slot in our testing toolkit; slots too often monopolized by mocks.

 Another way I like to think about a fake is a _demonstration_ of how some type is supposed to work.
 This serves as a reference implementation, a testbed for experimentation, as well as documentation